 Kneel down (down is another filter word, look for it and see if it’s necessary)

 Knowledgeable experts (opposed to unknowledgeable experts.. silly but I’ve seen this one recently)

 Lag behind (It would be tricky to lag ahead…)

 Live witness (Unless zombie or vampire witnesses are a common thing, ditch the ‘live’)

 Local residents (They wouldn’t be residents if they were from out of town.)

-New beginning (haha what other kind of beginning could there be?)
+A new beginning (haha what other kinds of beginning could there be?)

 New recruit (‘new’ is a word to look out for it’s often redundant)

 Old custom/cliché/proverb (‘Old’ is a filter word to watch out for.
 Ditch the old if describing something inherently old)

 Outside in the yard (unless of course your yard is in your basement, then that would warrant explanation too funny.)